 Background

 The aviation industry has long enjoyed a privileged regulatory regime that has not held it accountable for its climate damages.
-A large part of this is the exemption of flights between EU and non-EU airports, from the emissions trading system (ETS).
-Next year, the EU Commission has the opportunity to end this exemption, a move that would accelerate the energy transition, boost industrial competitiveness, and reaffirm its role as global climate leader.
-For the reasons given in the report, it cannot let that opportunity pass it by.
+A large part of this is the exemption of flights between EU and non-EU airports, from the Emissions Trading System (ETS).

 The ETS is a ‘cap and trade’ system, meaning that there is an EU-wide limit on the total amount of emissions from activities within the scope of the system.